va3c/viewer/va3c-viewer-html5/readme.md

 * Select any mesh for editing by clicking it on screen.
 * Geometry Tab
 	* Update position, scale and rotation any geometry in any of the above
+	* Guided by real-time sliders or via text data input
 	* Delete currently selected object
-	* Guided by real-time sliders or via text data input
+		* Remove mesh from current view
+		* Remove mesh from scene.children
+		* Remove mesh-associated geometry, material, texture
 * Material Select Tab
 	* Apply any of several dozen pre-defined materials to any mesh
 	* Includes texture, reelections and refractions